eddiechat/client/IMAP_SYNC.md

 The engine has two phases:

 1. **Onboarding** — When a new account is added, three sequential tasks run to build initial state: trust network discovery, historical message fetch, and connection history expansion.
-2. **Recurring sync** — Once onboarding completes, the engine switches to incremental message fetching and flag resynchronization on every tick.
+2. **Recurring sync** — Incremental message fetching and flag resynchronization run on **every tick**, even during onboarding, so new mail keeps arriving for already-onboarded accounts while a new account is being set up.

 ### Key source files